+Quality public engagement around justice issues is critical.
+Our understanding of what is meant by ‘justice’ has real and immediate impacts on our lives and the health of our community.
+Loddon Campaspe CLC believes that an open dialogue around issues of justice is essential to the success of our work.
 Talking Justice invites us to ask if there is always a clear and just solution to every problem.
 It challenges us to enter into a conversation about justice that respectfully acknowledges different perspectives.
 And it asks us to consider the place of the law and justice in a free society.

 Next event: Speaking Truth to Power

-7.30pm, 15 November, Bendigo Town Hall
+7.30pm, 15 November, Capital Theatre, Bendigo

 Presented in partnership with Melbourne University Publishing and Bendigo Library.
 BOOKINGS ARE REQUIRED.
 To book, please visit Bendigo Library on Eventbrite.

 Professor Gillian Triggs served as President of the Australian Human Rights Commission from 2012 to 2017.
 She has held many significant academic positions, including director of the British Institute for International and Comparative Law and dean of the Faculty of Law at the University of Sydney.
 She is currently a Vice-Chancellor’s Fellow at the University of Melbourne and Chair of Justice Connect.

 As president of the Human Rights Commission, Gillian Triggs advocated for the disempowered, the disenfranchised, the marginalised.
 She withstood relentless political pressure and media scrutiny as she defended the defenceless for five tumultuous years.